Home » Tools » Home Construction » The Best Trim Installation Tools For DIY or Pro

 The Best Trim Installation Tools For DIY or Pro

-After installing thousands of feet of trim I’ve found simple tools like a spring loaded nail set make the job go easier (and faster).
+After installing thousands of feet of trim, I’ve found standard tools like a miter saw and specialty tools like a spring-loaded nail set are all needed to make the job easier (and faster).

-And, if you’ve installed trim before, you know that trimming is putting finishing touches on prior trades work.
-For example, if the sheetrock is higher than the door jamb you’ll need to use an oscillating tool to adjust the sheetrock.
-Or, thick corners built up by drywall mud can cause a little extra time with a belt sander.
+And, if you’ve installed trim before, you know that trimming is putting the finishing touches on prior trades’ work.
+For example, if the sheetrock is higher than the door jamb, you’ll need to use an oscillating tool to adjust the sheetrock.
+Or, thick corners built up by drywall mud can cause extra time with a belt sander.

 • Simplify cutting crown molding

-• Drive 18-gauage nails that can easily be hidden
+• Drive 18-gauge nails that can easily be hidden

 • Locate studs for a firm trim connection